turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

-If we've done everything right, this should just work.
+If we've done everything right, this should just work, but now we're getting a
+failure.

+Technically, a failure in the integration test means that we should drop down
+to a lower level and write a test, but the `EntryRepository.in` method is a
+bit tricky to unit test, because it ties so many pieces together.
+Let's just
-Run the integration tests:
+stick with the integration test.

+This is our failed assertion:

 ```plain
   1) Failure: